Exam results and Clearing

 If you think something has gone wrong in the process of working out your grades, the first step is to speak to your school.
 It is important to consider that your marks and grades could be lowered, stay the same or increase, so you need to make sure you take appropriate advice before asking for an appeal.

 The appeals process and deadlines for appeals are different depending on where you live in the UK.
-Check out the links below for information for each nation.
+Check with the exam board to see what the deadline is to submit an appeal and see the appeals process guidance in England, Wales, Scotland or Northern Ireland for further information.

 Other qualifications